 Given that this document is little more than the personal opinions of the Working Group members (a secret group of undisclosed professional backgrounds) with such lax and permissive application, that the audience is also so broadly defined is consistent with the lack of applicability for these Guidelines.
 They seem like a complete waste of time.
-Of what value are they?
-None.
-They can be applied, not applied, or misapplied in any way by anyone for any reason.
-Those are hardly useful "Guidelines."
+Of what value are

-- 79 and consumers.
+- and consumers.
 The guidelines address ethical and aspirational aspects of child custody evaluations and - 80 may be informative to anyone with a professional interest in such procedures.